Mirage (race car): M1

+M10001 - DNF’d all WSC races in 1967. wins at Skarpnack Stockholmsloppet (a local race that was more of a marketing exercise for Gulf’s Swedish division), and the 9hr.
+Kyalami race.
+M10001 would repeat their win at the 9hr.
+Kyalami in 1968 before Malcolm Guthrie would purchase it due to his GT40 couldn’t be repaired in time for a series he raced in.
+Malcolm would continue to race it with great success into the 1970’s.
+M10001 became the most used of the 3 chassis, and remain a M1 chassis today.

+M10002 - arrived and used at 1967 Le Mans test days but had several issues, posting a 32nd fastest time.
+It would then achieve 9th overall at Monza 1000km, but was written off the following race after a hard crash into a stationary Ginetta during practice for the Nurburgring 1000km race.

+M10003 - first win for a JWAE and for the Mirage moniker (1967 Spa, Karlskoga and Montlhery).
+For 1968, it was built into a “lightweight” GT40 (P1074).
+Only win in GT40 configuration at the 1968 Monza 1000km, later used as a camera car for the film “Le Mans”.
+Today the car remains in its P1074 version.

 M2, M3

 The M2 was built in 1968 for the new 3 Litre Group 6 Prototype class, but the BRM V12 powered cars were rarely raced and met with no success.
 The revised and roofless M3 of 1969 was powered by the Ford Cosworth DFV V8 but again this model saw little use, JWA having largely concentrated on racing Ford GT40s during these two years.

 M4, M5

 The M4 was a roadster conceived between the end of 1969 and the beginning of 1970 coupling M3 chassis with a 5-liter Ford GT40 engine, but development of this particular car was stopped once JWAE signed the agreement with Porsche to use their 917 for the 1970 season, while in 1969 M5, a Formula Ford single seater, was built, and raced during 1970 British F.Ford season under Willment Group banner.
 Many fans got confused about M4-M5 denomination due to John Horsmann calling M5 the roadster and M4 the single seater.